zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 1, declare a ref variable with useRef. const myRef= useRef() 2, assign this ref to the DOM Node. <button ref={myRef}>Next</button>
 3, use "myRef.current" to refer the Node

+# Change the hierarchy of the bookable component.

+1, create bookablesPage->bookablesView=>(1, bookablesList, 2, bookableDetail)
+2, remove the detail information of a bookable into an individual component 3, use the Parent component(bookablesView) to maintain useReducer and pass States and Dispatch to two Child component.
+4, manage like this will make the logic cleaier.